 How you deal with the trucking company after a truck accident can affect the outcome of your case.
 If you were in a commercial vehicle collision in Ohio, you may have to interact with a trucking company, their insurer, and other parties who are legally liable for your accident and injuries.

-Knowing what to do when you have to file a truck accident claim can help you get justice and recover the most compensation available based on the facts of your case.
-If you have questions or concerns or are fighting for a payout for significant injuries, a truck accident attorney can help.
+Knowing what to do when you have to file a truck accident claim can help you get justice and recover fair compensation based on the facts of your case.
+If you have questions or concerns or are fighting for a payout for significant injuries, a truck accident attorney with our firm can help.

-You may be wondering why you have to deal with a trucking company after a truck driver causes a crash in Ohio.
-This is because of a legal doctrine known as “respondeat superior.”
-Under case law in Ohio, employers are responsible for the negligent actions of their workers.
+You may wonder why you have to deal with a trucking company if a negligent driver caused your crash.
+However, under the legal doctrine “respondeat superior,” employers can be held responsible for the negligent actions of their workers.
 This includes trucking companies that are vicariously liable for accidents caused by their drivers.

-Therefore, financial recovery in your truck collision case will likely come from the corporate insurance policy held by the trucking company or from a lawsuit filed against the corporation – making how you deal with the trucking company after a crash even more important.
+Financial recovery in your truck collision case will likely come from the trucking company’s corporate insurance policy or a personal injury lawsuit filed against the corporation.
+Compensation may include:

 - Current and future medical bills related to your injuries

-- Lost wages while you are out of work
+- Lost income while you are out of work

 - Reduced earning ability if you have lasting injuries